kuure/single-page-portfolio/README.md

   - "rel" to establish the *relation* between the documents; in this case it indicates that the linked file acts as a stylesheet
   - "href" to define the HTML style link to actual CSS file

 After the close of the `<head>` tags comes the opening and closing `<body>` tags.
 The body is where the rest of your HTML is going to go; things inside the `<body>` and `</body>` tags are what is visible inside of the browser window.

+### Validation:

+HTML is an official specification, meaning it is either correct ('valid') or not.
+It is always a good idea to write valid HTML, as it can be hard enough get things looking correct using CSS even with perfectly valid HTML; without it can be impossible.

+You can check the validation of any HTML document by uploading, linking, or copying and pasting into the [W3C HTML Validator](https://validator.w3.org/).